-Priority (beginning 1 July 2018) Cost estimate scaping and car parking at this hub P1 \$70,000 caping and car parking at this hub P1 \$100,000 gh routes to MAZ and the Museum from the Club, with improved planting and P1 \$100,000 of Iwi history through the pioneer village and Park signage in association with Included in other Park projects collaboration between community groups with similar aspirations.
-P1 scaping and car parking at this hub scaping and car parking at this hub P1 scaping and car parking at this hub gh routes to MAZ and the Museum from the Club, with improved planting and of Iwi history through the pioneer village and Park signage in association with other Park projects
+Historic Village/Museum Complete landscaping and car parking at this hub P1 \$70,000 Hub MAZ/St Johns Hub Complete landscaping and car parking at this hub P1 \$100,000 Walkways/service lanes Establish through routes to MAZ and the Museum from the Club, with improved planting and P1 \$100,000 signage Cultural place-making Include stories of Iwi history through the pioneer village and Park signage in association with the Museum.
+Included in other Park projects Community Development Facilitate more collaboration between community groups with similar aspirations.
+P1